-Stephanie Dragan enters her fourth season as Head Volleyball Coach at Franklin Pierce in 2012.
+Stephanie Dragan enters her eighth season as head volleyball coach at Franklin Pierce in 2016.
 She also serves as senior woman administrator at the University.
-Through three campaigns in Rindge, Dragan has posted an 31-49 record (.388 winning percentage) over 80 matches to push her career record to 252-289 (.466) in 541 matches over 16 seasons as a collegiate head coach.
+Through eight campaigns in Rindge, Dragan has posted an 109-112 record (.493 winning percentage) over 221 matches to push her career record to 330-352 (.484) in 682 matches over 21 seasons as a collegiate head coach.

-Most recently, the Ravens' resurgence continued in 2011, as Dragan guided the team to a 13-13 mark, which included a 7-8 record in Northeast-10 play, both figures marking the high-water mark for her in Rindge thus far.
-The team finished ninth in the Conference, one lone game from qualifying for the eight-team Northeast-10 Championship in the 16-team Conference.
-The squad, which featured no seniors nor juniors, clearly set the table for a potential return to the postseason in 2012.
+After taking a step forward in 2010, the build-up to the aforementioned 2012 season continued in 2011, as Dragan guided the team to a 13-13 mark, which included a 7-8 record in Northeast-10 play, both figures marking the high-water mark for her in Rindge to that point.
+The team finished ninth in the Conference, one lone game from qualifying for the eight-team Northeast-10 Championship in the 16-team Conference, as the squad -- which featured no seniors nor juniors -- clearly foreshadowed the success of the following fall.

 Lauren Miller, a Northeast-10 All-Rookie pick in 2010, made the successful transition from outside hitter to libero for the 2011 campaign, as she finished among the top 100 players in the nation in digs per set, ranked third in the Northeast-10 in the same category, and was twice named Northeast-10 Libero of the Week.
 At the net, transfer right side Natasha Ray led the offense with 15 double-doubles while leading the team in kills and points per set.

-Dragan collected her first 10-win season as a Raven in 2010 with a 10-14 campaign and has the team poised for future success, with three freshman earning starting spots during the most recent season.
+Dragan collected her first 10-win season as a Raven in 2010 with a 10-14 campaign and she pointed the team towards its future success, with three freshman earning starting spots on the squad.
 Lauren Miller earned a spot on the Northesat-10 Conference All-Rookie Team, while her and Katie Jackson combined to pick up three Northeast-10 Rookie of the Week honors during the season.
 In addition to Miller, senior libero Chelsie Kohout picked up hardware from the conference with her selection to the All-Northeast-10 Third Team.
 They marked the first conference awards for the team under Dragan's watch.

 In addition, Dragan saw multiple players reach personal milestones during the 2010 season.
 Chelsie Kohout surpassed 1,500 career digs on her way to finishing her career with 1,905, which obliterated the previous program record.
 In addition, Pamela Walker collected the 1,000th assist of her career, while Christina Calderon returned for her senior season after a four-year hiatus and surpassed 1,000 career kills.

 After an 8-22 debut season in Rindge in 2009, Dragan brought her first recruting class to the University over the off-season.
 The group boasted a duo of All-State players at the high school level, as well as numerous All-Conference performers.
-After losing only three graduating seniors for the 2010 team, and with no seniors on the roster for 2011, the core of the Franklin Pierce squad will have the opportunity to grow together over the upcoming years.
+After losing only three graduating seniors for the 2010 team, and with no seniors on the roster in either 2011 or 2012, the core of the Franklin Pierce squad on the floor this fall has had the opportunity to grow up together in crimson and grey.

 Dragan amassed 13 years of head coaching experience before coming to Rindge, the last four of which came at the Division I level for Western Carolina University.
 Before that, she spent seven very successful seasons at NCAA Division III Centre College, in Danville, Ky., where she compiled an overall record of 159-107 (.598).
 Prior to Centre, she posted a 30-30 (.500) record in two years during her first head coaching position at Agnes Scott College in Decatur, Ga., from 1996-97.